peaBerberian/wasp-hls/README.md

 </p>

-Wasp-hls is an [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) media player (the library, streaming engine part, and not the UI/application part for which I just developped a modest demo) for the web which:
+Wasp-hls is an [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) media player (the library, streaming engine part, not the UI/application part which has to be built on top of it) for the web which:

 1. Relies the most possible on [WebAssembly](https://webassembly.org/) (Written in the [Rust](https://www.rust-lang.org/) language before being compiled).